TrangDataforlife/HR_Dashboard/README.md

 ![HR project cover page](1.JPG)

 # Project Background
-A fictional company, a dataset I received from Starttrain's challenge in Q1.2026, contains employee information and their performance of each department.
+A fictional company, a dataset I received from Starttrain's challenge in Q1.2026, contains employee information and their performance of each department from 1988 to 2022.
 This project thoroughly analyzes and synthesizes this data in order to uncover critical insights that will improve people management's success.

 Insights and recommendations are provided on the following key areas: